How To Deadlift To Cure Back Pain

-“The ability to stabilise the upper body and lower limbs and generate majority of the movement through the hips”.
+“The ability to stabilise the upper body and lower limbs and generate the majority of the movement through the hips”.

-Think of the hips like a hinge on a door, you want all the movement to occur in the one spot, if both plates on the hinge are moving the door will wiggle around and gets stuck when you try and close it (or open in).
+Think of the hips like a hinge on a door, you want all the movement to occur in one spot, if both plates on the hinge are moving the door will wiggle around and gets stuck when you try and close it (or open in).